cometbft/cometbft/docs/architecture/adr-112-proposer-based-timestamps.md

 sets the weighted median of the times in the `LastCommit.CommitSigs` as the proposed block's `Header.Timestamp`.

 In PBTS, the proposer will still set a timestamp into the `Header.Timestamp`.
-The timestamp the proposer sets into the `Header` will change depending on if the block has previously received a Polka, i.e., `2/3+` prevotes in a previous round.
+The timestamp the proposer sets into the `Header` will change depending on whether the block has previously received a Polka, i.e., `2/3+` prevotes in a previous round.

 #### Proposal of a block that has not previously received a Polka